michnotmeesh/michnotmeesh.github.io/essays/love-js-hate-js.md

   - software engineering
 ---

-*Loving JavaScript, Hating JavaScript: Relearning to like coding again*
+*Loving JavaScript, Hating JavaScript: Learning to like coding again*

 Programming for the first time is not an easy task.
 Like any new adventure, there will be difficulties, triumphs, and growth.

-This is my journey with coding and how JavaScript is the full circle moment I needed to continue studying computer science.

 ## Expectations as a High Schooler

-The very first programming course at my high school was offered my junior year and I signed up becuase who isn't attracted to new things?
+The very first programming course at my high school was offered my senior year and I signed up becuase who isn't attracted to new things?
+Plus, it was my last year and I was desperate to figure out my ***passion*** in the next 9 months.

 The course was title ****Introduction to Web Develolpment***, and I knew it was going to be a worthwhile course because it filled up with students from various pathways (think of pathways as majors are in college).